 In order to protect your camper and the greater camp community, it is important that each camper is healthy when they arrive at camp.
 Use the following guidelines as you assess your camper's health prior to camp.
+If your child's health keeps them from attending their session, every attempt will be made to reschedule them into another session once their health returns.

-Does your camper have?
+Does your child have?

-- Fever (100°F or greater)? .....
-Yes No
+- Fever (100°F or greater)? □Yes □No

-- Sore Throat? .....
-Yes No
+- Sore Throat? □Yes□No

-- Cough? ..... 🗌 Yes 🗌 No
+- Cough? 🗆 Yes  No

-If you checked "yes" for fever AND one or two of the other symptoms, keep your camper at home because of an influenza-like illness.
-Current recommendation is that persons remain home for seven days after symptoms start, even if they are no longer ill.
-If your camper is still sick after seven days, keep them at home until well for 24 hours.
-If you have questions about health or symptoms, call your healthcare provider.
-If your camper has been diagnosed by a healthcare provider with a different disease or condition - such as strep or lice - follow your healthcare provider's recommendation.
+If you checked "yes" for fever AND one or two of the other symptoms, keep your child at home due to an influenzalike illness.
+Current recommendation is that children remain home for seven days after symptoms start, even if the child is no longer ill.
+If your child is still sick after seven days, keep your child at home until well for 24 hours.
+If you have questions about your child's health or symptoms, call your child's healthcare provider.
+If your child has been diagnosed by a healthcare provider with a different disease or condition - such as strep or lice - follow your healthcare provider's recommendation.